Trusted WordPress tutorials, when you need them most.

 How to Add Google Web Stories into WordPress?

-You can add Google Web Stories into WordPress by using the free Web Stories plugin.
+You can add Google Web Stories to WordPress by using the free Web Stories plugin.
 Created by Google, this plugin allows you to design and create beautiful web stories and easily publish them on your site.

 First, you need to install and activate the Web Stories plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.